amuammer/reading-notes/401/read-12.md

 <br/>
 **Resource server**: The place where the actual resources are stored.
 <br/>
-**Authorization server**: The place that you use to authenticate yoursel
+**Authorization server**: The place that you use to authenticate yourself